leangjia/blender_docs/trunk/blender_docs/manual/glossary/index.rst

       The area in which objects are visible to the camera.
 Also see :term:`Focal Length <focal length>`.

    Fireflies
-      Fireflies are rendering artifact encountered with path tracing resulting from improbable samples that contribute very high values to pixels.
+      Rendering artifacts encountered with path tracing resulting from improbable samples that contribute very high values to pixels.

    Focal Length